What are vascular malformations?

 A vascular malformation is a type of birthmark or growth that is normally present at birth.
 It is a type of injury made up of veins, arteries, and lymphatic and capillary vessels.

 There are several types which are named after the vein they affect.
-Vascular malformation is often also known as lymphangioma, vascular gigantism, and arteriovenous malformation.
+Vascular malformations are often referred to as lymphangioma, vascular gigantism, and arteriovenous malformation.

 Special mention should be made of haemangioma, a benign skin tumour birthmark that may appear in the first months after birth.